Welcome back to my 2 part series on Selling your Art on POD Websites: Zazzle vs Society6!

 Society6 carries American Apparel brand, so their apparel is consistent quality but not *the best* in my opinion (shirts are a little thin).
 The cell phone case I purchased from them was OK, but didn’t provide much in the way of protection for my phone.
 The design looked quite nice and crisp however.

 I ordered a biker tank from Society6 which has a nice image, but is very large (granted, it was unisex).

 Zazzle’s t-shirts are nice quality but the print fades after awhile (after several washes), which is to be expected.
 Some mugs I received looked OK but the image was little fuzzy.
 This may have been my fault due to not uploading high enough quality images).
-The trucker hat (see above) I ordered was pretty nice and the detailed image came out clear.

 Another point about Zazzle is that there are A LOT of products to choose from, and new items are added on a regular basis.
 This can be a little overwhelming.
 But, since there are so many options you can create niche stores for things like just t-shirts or baked goods or only home decor products for example.
 Personally, I am a little haphazard in my store and just make whatever my designs look the best on!